RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/organizations/Yahoo.md

     3.  **Risk Based Prioritization**
-        1. As seen throughout this guide, focusing on CVEs that are, or are likely to be, exploited, gives a very significant reduction in CVEs to fix and associated effort!
+        1. As seen throughout this guide, focusing on CVEs that are, or are likely to be, exploited, gives a very significant reduction in CVEs to remediate and associated effort!